TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 1. Positive or negative numbers ✔✔
 2. Even or odd ✔✔
 3. Sum of first n natural numbers ✔✔

-- Formula approach ✔✔
-- Iterative approach ✔✔

 4. Sum of numbers in a given range ✔✔

-- Formula approach ✔
-- Iterative approach ✔

 5. Greatest of two numbers ✔✔

-- Using if else ✔
-- Using ternary operator ✔

 6. Greatest of three numbers ✔✔

-- Using if else ✔
-- Using ternary operator ✔

 7. Leap year ✔✔
 8. Prime number ✔

-- Iterative approach ✔
-- Approach with skiping even iterations ✔
-- Approach with considering large numbers ✔

 9. Prime numbers in a given range ✔
 10. Sum of digits of a number ✔
 11. Reverse digits of a number ❌